ecn-aau/research-page/README.md

-# A website template for academics
+# A website template for ECN AAU

 ## Users